 Great question.
 Luckily, Rachael and her team are resourceful and creative and I was able to create a video and share my answer along with some of my best bra and undergarment tips from my home – aka my lingerie lair – right here in rural Oklahoma!
 Below you’ll find a recap of my latest appearance on The Rachael Ray Show.
 This time I’ve included tips for creating your very own bra wardrobe, tips on how many bras most people should own, and tips for organizing and storing your undergarments (whether you have 2 or 200!).
 Along the way you’ll see some of my favorite items that you can buy and try yourself.

 Psst!
 Some of the brands linked are proud partners of mine or I may get a small thank you if you purchase through me.
 Either way, I always share items that I truly love and make me say hurray!
 After fitting people of all sizes from AA-N cup since 2005, you can trust me to share items that are wonderful for most folks.
-Of course what works best for YOU may be different than someone else, so use my free bra resources to make a loving and informed decision about what you put on your body.
+Of course what works best for YOU may be different than someone else, so watch my Free Bra Class to make a loving and informed decision about what you put on your body.
 Hurray!

 Most people need about two to three great basic bras that work with about 70% of their wardrobe.
 For most those are some really great, smooth t-shirt bras.
 A fuller coverage t-shirt bra can look completely seamless underneath most items.